Add this event to your calendar (Outlook, iCalendar)

 |Are Dogs Permitted:||No|

-IN a NUTSHELL: Ask any of the hundreds of AOCers who have enjoyed this trip with us in the past.
+IN a NUTSHELL: Ask any of the hundreds of AOCers who have enjoyed this trip with us in the past at this incredible 1800-acre forested nature preserve.
 It's a blast!
-Again this fall we have exclusive reserved use of Dauset Trails' amazing lakeside group campsite, with its spacious dining pavilion and huge surrounding recreation area for the entire 3-day 2-night weekend.
-The huge wildlife preserve/ nature center is an easy drive from Atlanta, ~50 miles SE via I-75.
+Again this fall we have exclusive reserved use of Dauset Trails' nice lakeside group campsite with its spacious dining pavilion and surrounding recreation area for the entire 3-day 2-night weekend.
+The nature center & forest-wildlife preserve is an easy drive from Atlanta, ~50 miles south via I-75.
 You're welcome to arrive/ depart/ return, etc. at our group site at your convenience between midday Friday and Sunday afternoon.
 (See detailed Directions below.)

 FOR MORE about DAUSET TRAILS NATURE CENTER visit their official website at www.DausetTrails.com.
 Phone number: 770-775-6798.
 Founded in 1977 and just 50 miles south of Atlanta, the 1800-acre preserve focuses on environmental education and outdoor activities for nature lovers of all ages.
 The park and its beautiful forested property were privately endowed by two highly esteemed local citizens, Hamp Daughtry and David Settles - hence the coined name, DAU-SET."
 Its friendly hard-working staffers oversee its Visitor Center & Museum, Antique Barnyard, Botanical Gardens, Zoo and other amazing free attractions discussed above.
 For an amazing set of nice color Maps, including the ~30-mile network of hiking & biking trails click here: https://www.dausettrails.com/trails-2/ Our lakeside group camping area surrounds "Pavilion 2" and the "Chapel" by Junction "18" in the center of the "Bike & Hike" map.

-FOR DOZENS of COLORFUL DAUSET TRAILS PHOTOS: Google on "Dauset Trails Photos" and then click "More images..." below the first block of images that appears.
+FOR DOZENS of COLORFUL DAUSET TRAILS PHOTOS: Google on "Dauset Trails Photos"vand then click "View all" below the first block of images that appears.

 Thanks to Angela Nelson for the above beautiful group "beach & boats" shot taken on our May 2009 Dauset Trails trip.